 ALL SAINTS‘ DAY

-holiday is more or less connected with going to cemeteries/ graveyards, decorating graves with beautiful flowers, people light candles and pray for their beloved people who rest in peace = RIP.
+All Saints‘ Day is on 1st November, and All Souls’ Day is on 2nd November.
+This holiday is more or less connected with going to cemeteries/ graveyards, decorating graves with beautiful flowers, people light candles and pray for their deceased relatives who rest in peace = RIP.

 SAINT NICHOLAS DAY